-I first started stress baking during my sophomore year in college and have not stopped since.
+I first started stress baking during my sophomore year in college.
+Instead of studying for important exams, I would run to Safeway, buy a box cake mix, and bake for my friends.
 The first thing I ever baked was a batch of Pillsbury Funfetti cupcakes from a box mix in a tiny communal kitchen in my college dorm.

 I've come a long way since then.

 I started Hummingbird High back in 2011, when I first moved to Denver, Colorado.
 At the time, I was working a fairly intense and awful job.
 Every day, all I wanted to do was come home and bake to relieve the stress.
 However, whenever I would bake one of my favorite recipes (that had worked in the past), I found myself with sunken cakes, rock hard cookies, and cupcakes that looked like sticky puddles of goop.
 Having never lived anywhere besides coastal cities, I had no idea at the time that baking at high altitude is completely different from baking at sea level!
 There are weird quirks like water boiling at a different temperature, as well as air pressure being significantly lower — this affects the time in which you need to bake things at, and the amount of leavener you use in the recipe.